bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

     constructing party.
-Ingala roughly describes how this feature could be added to a multiparty contract protocol using [OP_CAT][], `OP_CHECKCONTRACTVERIFY`, and amount introspection from the proposed [MATT][] soft fork, with him noting that it would be easier with the addition also of [OP_CSFS][topic op_checksigfromstack] and 64-bit arithmetic operators in [tapscript][topic tapscript].
+Ingala roughly describes how this feature could be added to a multiparty contract protocol using [OP_CAT][], `OP_CHECKCONTRACTVERIFY`, and amount introspection from the proposed [MATT][topic matt] soft fork, with him noting that it would be easier with the addition also of [OP_CSFS][topic op_checksigfromstack] and 64-bit arithmetic operators in [tapscript][topic tapscript].